hyyperlite/fgt_api_easy/README.md

 3. **SSL Warnings**: By default, SSL warnings are suppressed for cleaner output.
 Use `--ssl-warnings` to enable them for security debugging
 4. **Configuration Files**: Protect configuration files containing credentials (use appropriate file permissions)

+## Migration from Previous Versions

+If you're upgrading from a previous version that used `--pretty` and `--no-pretty` flags:

+- Replace `--pretty` with `--format pretty`
+- Replace `--no-pretty` with `--format json`
+- Note: The default format is now table instead of pretty JSON

+The old flags have been removed in favor of the cleaner `--format` option.
+Table format is now the default for better readability of FortiGate API responses.

 ## Requirements

 - Python 3.6+
 - pyfgt library
 - requests library
+- tabulate library

 ## License